pank4jj/pdf-analyzer/README.md

 I got tired of reading through 80-page PDFs just to find one answer, so I built this — upload a document, ask questions in plain English, get answers back instantly.

-Under the hood it's a MERN stack app that passes your PDF text to Google Gemini and streams answers back through a chat interface.
+Under the hood it's a MERN stack app that passes your PDF to Google Gemini and returns answers through a chat interface.
+PDFs are stored on Cloudinary so the app works on serverless/ephemeral hosts too.

 ![stack](https://img.shields.io/badge/MongoDB-4EA94B?style=flat&logo=mongodb&logoColor=white)
 ![stack](https://img.shields.io/badge/Express-000000?style=flat&logo=express&logoColor=white)